australopitech/venn-protocol/Readme.md

 We are leveraging Acount Abstaction TO ENABLE users to rent NFTs without any collateral, operating in a fully trustless environment.
 While still in the development phase, we've successfully launched a proof of concept (POC) on Base Goerli.
 This includes a browser extension wallet, a dashboard/marketplace dapp, and fully operational smart contracts.
 Below we provide a guide on how to run the POC.

+## Contents
+- About the Project
+- Main Use Cases
+- Impact
+- To be Done

 ## About the Project

 *How Does It Work?*